BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/logisticHiringApp/instructions.md

 Camp Anawanna is hiring new Summer Camp Counselors.
 There are 3 hiring factors: age, years of work experience, number of hikes.

-Let's use TensorFlow to make a Logistic Regression Hiring Algorithm.
+Let's use TensorFlow to make a Logistic Regression Hiring App.

 Starter code is provided: